IntelliSenseIoT/XserverIoTOnboardTask.NET/Docker/Xserver_IoT_Docker_System_Requirements.md

 Xserver.IoT.Docker is optimized for lightweight edge environments and does not require high-end server hardware.

-For production deployments, native Ubuntu Server 22.04 LTS is recommended.
+For production deployments, native Ubuntu Server 22.04 LTS or newer is recommended.
 Windows 11 and Windows Server 2022 (WSL2) are supported for development, testing, and smaller installations.